-Note that, these characters are written a certain way in Japanese, but in China there are simplified characters that are used in everyday life, thus resulting in similar looking (or sometimes completely different) characters for the same word, although they’re using the same alphabet.
+Note that, these characters are written a certain way in Japanese, but in China there are simplified characters that are used in everyday life, thus resulting in similar looking (or sometimes completely different) characters for the same word, although they’re using the same script.
 In simplified Chinese telephone is written 电话, which is still quite similar to the Japanese version : 電話.

 These similarities in vocabulary that appear in Chinese and Japanese appear in Korean as well because before Korea had its own writing system, people also used kanji.
 So the same thing that happened in Japan, happened in Korea : vocabulary was imported.
 Telephone in Korean is pronounced “cheonwha” (전화), and also came from the Japanese word 電話 (denwa).

 A bunch of lines with a meaning